 - Sense of maturity, accomplishment and independence

 The personal growth individuals who participate in the IUHPFL experience is priceless and cannot be measured in monetary terms.

 Many participants receive financial support via one or several sources.

-- Financial Aid is available to all applicants who qualify.
-Financial aid through the IUHPFL is a reduction in fees that does not need to be repaid.
-It is based on individual family need and solely on the pool of Program applicants.
+- Financial Assistance is available to all applicants who qualify.
+Financial assistance through IUHPFL is a reduction in fees that does not need to be repaid.
+It is based on individual family need and solely on the pool of program applicants.

 - Grants and scholarships are provided to several sites and countries.

 - Fundraising and sponsorships require the student’s investment of time, but are well worth the effort.

 For many students and guardians, the study abroad experience is the first longterm absence from home.
 This separation is often harder for guardians than for students, because:

 - All students experience the same situation, which creates an incredible support system and source of camaraderie.